New Patients

 Register as New Patient

-If you live within our practice area (see opposite) you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice area (see map) you are welcome to register with us and our reception staff will be happy to guide you through the procedure.

 We accept new patients from the village of Alton and the surrounding area including the following villages: Denstone, Oakamoor, Hollington and Croxden.